A Deterministic Almost-Tight Distributed Algorithm for Approximating Single-Source Shortest Paths: Distributed Approximate Single-Source Shortest Paths Algorithm on Networks with Arbitrary Topology

 \subsubsection{Computing the Hop Reduction with Additive Error}

-We will simulate \Cref{alg:hop_reduction_additive}.
-All necessary parameters can be computed beforehand and thus do not require any communication.
-We can then execute \Clusters{$ G $, $ p $, $ R $} using the above algorithm to get $ (C (v), \delta (v, \cdot))_{v \in V} $.
-With this information the set $ F $ can be computed without any additional communication.
-Thus, executing \Clusters{$ G $, $ p $, $ R $} is the only part for computing $ F $ that requires communication.
-By \Cref{thm:distributed cluster} the total time needed to execute \Cref{alg:hop_reduction_additive} is therefore
+We implement Procedure~\ref{alg:hop_reduction_additive} on an overlay network~$ G'' $.
+All necessary parameters can be computed beforehand and thus require no communication.
+We then execute \Clusters{$ G'' $, $ p $, $ R $} using the above algorithm to get $ (\clust (v, \cA, R, G''), \delta (v, \cdot))_{v \in V} $.
+With this information, the set $ F $, as specified in Procedure~\ref{alg:hop_reduction_additive}, can be computed without any additional communication.
+Thus, executing \Clusters{$ G'' $, $ p $, $ R $} is the only part of computing~$ F $ that requires communication.
+By \Cref{thm:distributed cluster} the total time needed to execute Procedure~\ref{alg:hop_reduction_additive} is therefore